GM sets to double revenue, lead US in electric vehicle sales

 “That's why we believe that we're going to attract those customers,” Barra said. “she said. ”There's a lot of things that we have that when we put our foot on the accelerator pedal, we can really move quite profitably."

+GM and other automakers have been forced to temporarily close factories due to a lack of chips.
+That has caused shortages of new vehicles across the globe, but also has driven up prices.
+GM's average sales price hit a record of more than $48,000 so far this year, according to Edmunds estimates.

-Shares of GM rose slightly to $54.35 in midday trading Wednesday as the broader markets fell.
+Shares of GM fell 1.3% to $53.61 in Wednesday afternoon trading as the broader markets slumped.